 Owning some physical silver provides you with a real asset that has served as money for literally thousands of years.

 Of all the investments you own, how many can you hold in your hand?

-What if I said you could buy a hard asset at 1/70th the price of gold—and it would protect you just as well against crisis?
+What if I said you could buy a hard asset at roughly 1/65th the price of gold—and it would protect you just as well against inflation?

 That’s what you get with silver!
 It is much more affordable for the average investor, and yet as a precious metal will help maintain your standard of living as good as gold during periods of monetary dilution.

 If you can’t afford to buy a full ounce of gold, silver can be your ticket to holding some precious metals.

 This is also true for gift-giving.
 Don’t want to spend over a $1,000 on a present but would like to give a hard asset?
 Silver just made it more affordable.

 Silver isn’t just cheaper to buy, but can be more practical when you need to sell, too.